Active Substance: alectinib hydrochloride

 What is Alecensa and what is it used for?

-Alecensa is a cancer medicine used to treat adults with a type of lung cancer called non-small-cell lung cancer (NSCLC), when the disease is advanced and has been treated before with another cancer medicine called Xalkori (crizotinib).
-It is used on its own and only if the NSCLC is ‘ALK-positive’, which means that the cancer cells have certain defects affecting the gene responsible for a protein called ALK (anaplastic lymphoma kinase).
+Alecensa is a cancer medicine used to treat adults with a lung cancer called non-small-cell lung cancer (NSCLC), when the disease is advanced and has not been treated before or has been treated before with a cancer medicine called Xalkori (crizotinib).
+Alecensa is used on its own and only if the NSCLC is ‘ALK-positive’, which means that the cancer cells have certain defects affecting the gene that makes a protein called ALK (anaplastic lymphoma kinase).

 Alecensa contains the active substance alectinib.